tienkhoa16/ip/docs/README.md

 1. Copy the file to the folder you want to use as the home folder for Duke.

-1. In the home folder for Duke, launch the jar file using the `java -jar duke.jar` command on Terminal (for macOS) or Command Prompt (for Windows) to start the app.
+1. In the home folder for Duke, launch the jar file using the `java -jar duke.jar` command on Command Prompt (for Windows) or Terminal (for macOS and Linux) to start the app.
 If the setup is correct, you should see something like the below:

     ```